jdieramon/jdieramon.github.io/index.md

 I look for ways to integrate bioinformatics with experimentation.
 I am an advocate of gene expression studies in compliance with [MIQE](http://clinchem.aaccjnls.org/content/55/4/611) guidelines.
 I also enjoy working with Big Data sets.
 I like data, and I like to extract biological value out of data.
 If you are interested in working with me, feel free to contact me.
 I am always happy to work with motivated and enthusiatic people.

-At the University of Córdoba, I teach an introductory course for [Data Analysis](https://jdieramon.github.io/CursoAnalisisDatos/cursoR.html){:target="_blank"}) using the `R` programming language.
+At the University of Córdoba, I teach an introductory [Course for Data Analysis](https://jdieramon.github.io/CursoAnalisisDatos/cursoR.html){:target="_blank"}) using the `R` programming language.
 We have already run 4 editions and the course usually gets some very nice reviews and positive feedbacks from our students.

 If you like, network with me on [Github](https://github.com/jdieramon) or [Twitter](https://twitter.com/jdieramon).